Muslims pray at Jerusalem's Al-Aqsa at start of Ramadan

 Israeli police said it had deployed 2,300 officers across the city for the day.

-A massive crowd streamed through the Bab al-Silsilah entrance to the compound with prayer mats in hand, an AFP correspondent said, while some posed for photos in front of the mosque's iconic golden dome.
+A massive crowd streamed through the Bab al-Silsilah entrance to the compound with prayer mats in hand, an AFP correspondent said, while some posed for photos in front of the iconic golden Dome of the Rock.

 The holy Muslim site is built on top of what Jews call the Temple Mount, Judaism's holiest site.